dataluscorp/browser/xpcom/docs/dmd.rst

 Building and Running
 --------------------

-Nightly Firefox
+Nightly Datalus
 ~~~~~~~~~~~~~~~

-The easiest way to use DMD is with the normal Nightly Firefox build, which
+The easiest way to use DMD is with the normal Nightly Datalus build, which
 has DMD already enabled in the build.
 To have DMD active while running it,
 you just need to set the environment variable ``DMD=1`` when running.
 For
 instance, on OSX, you can run something like:

 .. code-block: bash

-    DMD=1 /Applications/Firefox\ Nightly.app/Contents/MacOS/firefox
+    DMD=1 /Applications/Datalus\ Nightly.app/Contents/MacOS/datalus

 You can tell it is working by going to ``about:memory`` and looking for "Save
 DMD Output".
 If DMD has been properly enabled, the "Save" button won't be